St Clements Practice, Tanner Street, Winchester, Hampshire, SO23 8ADTel: 01962 852211

 I qualified from Southampton Medical School in 2008.
 I worked as a Doctor at the Royal Hampshire County Hospital in Winchester for three years before completing my GP training.
 I joined St Clements as a partner in 2014.

-I enjoy all aspects of general practice, with a particular interest in the management of elderly patients with complex medical conditions.
-I also thoroughly enjoy medical education and hopefully inspiring the next generation of GP’s.
+I enjoy all aspects of general practice, with a particular interest in providing healthcare to the homeless population of Winchester.
+I also thoroughly enjoy medical education and hopefully inspiring the next generation of GP's.

 My hobbies include line-dancing, writing poetry, running and singing.